 Camilo Alzate is from Medellin, Colombia.
 In 2012, he graduated from the type design program at FADU UBA (University of Buenos Aires), where his graduation work consisted of the informal typeface Sabrosa (2012).

 In 2013, he created the warm text typeface Colemica.

-Bogota, Colombia-based typographer and type designer who created these typefaces in 2013: Sofona T, Sofona 3 (elliptical sans), Magica (display sans), Eclipta (squarish face).
-Behance link.
+Bogota, Colombia-based typographer and type designer who created these typefaces in 2013: Curva, Sofona T, Sofona 3 (elliptical sans), Magica (display sans), Eclipta (squarish face).
+In 2010, he released the sans typeface Soflight.
 [Google] [More] ⦿

 Carlos Fabián Camargo Guerrero